-- on an actual basis; and - on an as adjusted basis to give effect to the issuance and sale of 5,732,000 shares of our common stock in this offering at the public offering price of \$26.42 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; and - on a pro forma basis to give effect to the issuance and sale of shares of our common stock in this offering at an assumed offering price of \$ per share, which was the last reported sale price of our common stock on the Nasdaq Global Market on , 2018, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+Our capitalization following the closing of this offering will be adjusted based on the actual offering price and other terms of the offering determined at pricing.
 You should read this information in conjunction with our financial statements and the related notes appearing at the end of this prospectus, the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section and other financial information contained in this prospectus.
 You should also read this table together with the information contained in this prospectus, including "Use of Proceeds," and the historical financial statements and related notes included elsewhere in this prospectus.

-As of March 31, 2018
+As of Marc h 31, 2018

-Actual A s Adjusted
+1 Actual Pro Forma

 (unaudited) (in thousands)

-Cash and cash equivalents and short-term investments \$ 136,453 \$ 278,066
+Cash and cash equivalents and short-term investments \$ 136,453 \$

 Stockholders' equity (deficit):

 Common stock, \$0.001 par value; 120,000,000 shares authorized, 27,284,140

-shares issued and outstanding actual; 33,016,140 shares issued and
+shares issued and outstanding actual; shares issued and outstanding pro forma 27

-outstanding as adjusted 27 33

-Additional paid-in capital 260,342 401,949
+Additional paid-in capital 260,342

-Accumulated deficit (126,711) (126,711)
+Accumulated deficit ((126,711)

-Total stockholders' equity 133,658 275,271
+Total stockholders' equity 133,658

-Total capitalization \$ 133,658 \$ 275,271
+Total capitalization \$ 133,658 \$